Commission Guidelines - Custom Horse Models

 Other Custom Model first steps:

-Beatrice is a live-show proven artist, so if you’re looking to have Beatrice paint a model or medallion for your live show string, she is happy to do so!
+Beatrice is a live-show proven model horse artist, so if you’re looking to have Beatrice paint a model or medallion for your live show string, she is happy to do so!
 She is familiar with prepping resins, medallions, pewters, and 3D-printed models.

 For a LSQ (Live Show Quality), prepwork will be charged separately depending on the amount necessary on the model or medallion.
 This is because the prepwork needed will vary, and is often more detailed for LSQ models than for a portrait model that will sit on a shelf.